 The SEC commented that certain investment management practices may require certain funds to maintain a larger highly liquid investment minimum than others.
-For funds that use borrowings for investment purposes, for example, the SEC's view is that a fund employing leverage through bank borrowings or derivatives generally would need a larger highly liquid investment minimum than an unleveraged fund.
-Similarly, a fund that has or expects to have a significant amount of highly liquid investments segregated to cover derivatives transactions or pledged to satisfy margin requirements in connection with derivatives transactions is advised to take into account the fact that such segregated or pledged highly liquid investments may not be available to meet redemptions.
-Also, it might be sensible for funds with a concentrated
+For funds that use borrowings for investment purposes, for example, the SEC's view is that a fund employing leverage through bank borrowings or derivatives generally would need a larger highly liquid investment minimum than an unleveraged fund.43 Similarly, a fund that has or expects to have a significant amount of highly liquid investments segregated to cover derivatives transactions or pledged to satisfy margin requirements in connection with derivatives transactions is advised to take into account the fact that such segregated or pledged highly liquid investments may not be available to meet redemptions.
+Also, it might be sensible for funds with a concentrated shareholder base - with a high risk that a limited number of shareholders redeeming could require the fund to sell a significant

-&lt;sup>43 Liquidity Release, at 202.
+&lt;sup>41 Liquidity Release, at 202.
 A fund's shortfall policies and procedures could outline some of the circumstances in which such action would be appropriate.
-For example, a fund may reasonably expect inflows in the near term (e.g., from a retirement plan platform) and determine it is acceptable to pursue an attractive buying opportunity for assets that are not highly liquid investments despite a decline below the fund's highly liquid investment minimum that is expected to be short-term.
-Liquidity Release, at 220.
+For example, a fund may reasonably expect inflows in the near term (e.g., from a retirement plan platform) and determine it is acceptable to pursue an attractive buying opportunity for assets that are not highly liquid investments despite a decline below the fund's highly liquid investment minimum that is expected to be shortterm.
+Id. at 220.

-&lt;sup>45 Liquidity Release, at 208.
+&lt;sup>43 Liquidity Release, at 208.
 In the SEC's view, compared to an unleveraged fund, a leveraged fund has an increased risk of being unable to meet redemptions and an increased risk of investor dilution.
 As support, the SEC cites the fact that a leveraged fund may be subject to margin calls if a security securing the loan declines in value.
 Margin calls can thus reduce highly liquid portfolio assets available to meet investor redemptions, which can increase dilution and the risk the fund will be unable to meet redemptions.
 Id.